Man securing an email in Mailock for Outlook in office

 It works by encrypting the connection between you and your recipients' email providers, preventing unwanted access to a message on its journey.

-Emails using TLS encryption may not remain encrypted once they have reached the recipient’s inbox, leaving them vulnerable to third-party access and insufficient alone for protecting sensitive email data.
+Emails using TLS encryption may not remain encrypted once they have reached the recipient’s inbox, leaving them vulnerable to attacks.

 2. S/MIME (Secure/Multipurpose Internet Mail Extensions)

-Unlike TLS, which encrypts the transmission, S/MIME encrypts the content of the emails themselves and not just the connection.
+Unlike TLS, which encrypts the transmission, S/MIME encrypts the contents of emails themselves and not just the connection.

 It requires that both sender and recipient have a mail application that supports S/MIME, and both must exchange 'digital certificates'.